 Firstly, the pH was tested, then the samples were vacuum filtered using a 0.45 μm filter in accordance with ASTM D3987.
 100 ml of the filtered sample was then added to PVC bottles, and 2ml of 65% nitric acid was added to preserve the sample in accordance with ASTM standard D3370.
 The solution chosen to preserve the samples was Nitric acid, as is commonly used to preserve HM samples (Coffey, 2006)

 These samples were stored in a refrigerator at 4°C. Inductively coupled mass spectrometry, using the Agilent 7700 ICP-MS was carried out by the Chemistry Department of the University of Auckland to test for HM.
 Blank samples of tap water were also chemically tested for HM content, and showed no HM content.
-This testing confirmed that all HM observed were from the RAP samples tested and were not present in the water prior to the leaching process
+This testing confirmed that all HM observed were from the RAP samples tested and were not present in the water prior to the leaching process.

 Analysis of Results